msc-mawodu/msc-hub/README.md

 # Startup
 1) Pull the repository
 2) Start-up MySQL server
 3) Make sure the database configuration is correctly set in the application
+4) Make sure "files.storage.path" is correctly set in the application.properties file.
+It should be pointing to an existing folder to which files will be downloaded/uploaded.
-4) In the terminal navigate to the project root folder and run command:
+5) In the terminal navigate to the project root folder and run command:
 > mvn spring-boot:run

 5) By default the application should be running on localhost port 8080, so unless it's occupied the application should be available at